With our guide on how to spend 48 hours in the historic Vale of Durham, we'll help you plan a whistle-stop tour of this incredible part of the county.

 exterior view of Auckland Castle

 Bishop Auckland is also home to The Auckland Project, a collection of galleries, gardens, parkland and events, all based around Auckland Castle.
 Here visitors can follow in the footsteps of some of the most powerful men in British history – the Prince Bishops of Durham.
 Auckland Castle is one of Europe’s best-preserved Prince Bishops' Palaces, and inside you can journey through time as you explore uniquely themed rooms, inspired by each of the Prince Bishops.
-The castle is also home to Francisco de Zurbarán’s famous series of paintings Jacob and his Twelve Sons and The Bishop Trevor Gallery
+The castle is also home to Francisco de Zurbarán’s famous series of paintings Jacob and his Twelve Sons, The Bishop Trevor Gallery, and Faith Museum.

 Surrounding the castle is the ancient deer park, which is open all year round, with many family-friendly walking trails to explore.
-And just outside the castle grounds is the Mining Art Gallery, which contains the works of many prominent mining artists, and the soon to be opened Spanish Art Gallery.
+And just outside the castle grounds you'll find an array of amazing attractions to explore incuding the Mining Art Gallery and Spanish Gallery

 Exterior view of roman ruins at Binchester Roman Fort